What Are the Top Smart Contract Platforms and How to Choose the Right One?

 There are several benefits that make smart contracts so valuable:

-• Decentralization — since smart contracts are self-executing programs, they require no authority or middlemen, achieving a high level of decentralization.
+• Decentralization — since smart contracts are self-executing programs, they require no authority or middlemen, ensuring a high level of decentralization.

 • Error prevention — smart contracts leave no room for human error, as they function according to a strictly determined plan.

-• Security and transparency — smart contracts are blockchain entities thus they are immutable, meaning no one can tamper with them without being detected straightaway.
+• Security and transparency — smart contracts are immutable blockchain entities, meaning no one can tamper with them without being detected straightaway.

-• Speed — transactions made with the help of self-executing smart contracts are fast, with no time being wasted on intermediaries’ decision-making or on manual paperwork.
+• Speed — transactions made with the help of smart contracts are fast, with no time being wasted on decision-making or manual operations.

 • Expense reduction — no middlemen equals no extra spendings.